 To maintain a properly patched infrastructure and make sure that CRITICAL Vulnerabilities are handled adequately by all involved entities the EGI-CSIRT Critical Vulnerability Handling procedure was further developed.
 This procedure is currently in draft, here the new developed supporting policies (e.g. [ENDSP], see above) need to be approved.

 In addition to the procedure development, also security monitoring and incident response tool development will be addressed in project year 2.
-The aim here is to be able to monitor and enforce the policies developed here and to preserve the central user management capabilities as for the extended set of services provided by EGI.
+The aim is to be able to monitor and enforce the policies developed here and to preserve the central user management capabilities as for the extended set of services provided by EGI.
 The EGI Software Vulnerability group vulnerability issue handling procedure has been revised and approved by the EGI Operations Management board.

 Previously during EGI-InSPIRE the main focus of the EGI issue handling was on the Grid Middleware distributed in the EGI UMD, and additionally to assist EGI CSIRT in the risk assessment of other software vulnerabilities, mainly in the Linux operating system.
 Technology is changing, in particular related to the emergence of the EGI Federated cloud.
 A much wider variety of software is in use such as Cloud enabling software, software within VMs, VMs themselves, VO specific software.
 SVG cannot control what software is in use.
 Some of this software is commercial; produced by large or small companies or organisations.
 Some is produced by EGI partners.
-Some software is released in the EGI UMD by resource providers with which EGI has a service level agreement, some such as operational tools for EGI infrastructure is released by the EGI team, as well as VOs which take their software from a much wider variety of sources.
+Some software is released in the EGI UMD by resource providers with which EGI has a service level agreement, some such as operational tools for EGI infrastructure is released by the EGI team, as well as VOs, which take their software from a much wider variety of sources.
 This means we needed to revise the way we minimize risk arising from software vulnerabilities to the EGI infrastructure.

 The advisory template has also been revised, taking account of comments from various site administrators, including so that the basic information and what is required of sites is displayed in the e-mail preview page and to make it more mobile friendly.